sahithi-a0/motorsport-telemetry-reverse-engineering/DATA.md

 # Data

-The telemetry datasets used in this project were provided as part of the IMA Applied Race Car Vehicle Dynamics course by Indian Motorsports Academy.
+The telemetry datasets used in this project were provided as part of the Applied Race Car Vehicle Dynamics course by Indian Motorsports Academy.

 The data is not publicly shared out of respect for the course material and IMA's intellectual property.